joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

 #### Storing objects in shared objects

-You can store simple objects such as Arrays or Strings in a SharedObject’s `data` property.
+You can store simple objects such as Arrays or Strings in a SharedObject's `data` property.

 The following example is an ActionScript class that defines methods that control